ModularSoftAU/website/docs/contributing/documentation.md

 ### Adding a page

 To add a page, simply create a new endpoint in `docs.yaml` under the section you desire.
-See the documentation at <https://github.com/ModularSoftAU/APIGenerator> for more information about the format of `docs.yaml` and the config.
+See the documentation at [API Generator](https://github.com/ModularSoftAU/APIGenerator) for more information about the format of `docs.yaml` and the config.

 :::caution Types